What are stablecoins?

 - USDT (Tether): 1:1 backed by the dollar.
-The largest company with the largest market share and is suspected of market manipulation and lack of assets
+The largest company with the largest market share and is suspected of market manipulation and lack of underlying assets (rumors).

 - PAX (PAXOS Standard): 1:1 backed by the dollar.